splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Change the resource footprint of the reducer
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The reducer is a single pod per Kubernetes cluster.
-If your cluster contains a large number of pods, nodes, and services, you can increase the number of CPU cores allocated to it.
+If your cluster contains a large number of pods, nodes, and services, you can increase the resources allocated to it.

 The reducer processes telemetry in multiple stages, with each stage partitioned into one or more shards, where each shard is a separate thread.
+Increasing the number of shards in each stage expands the capacity of the reducer.

 Change the following parameters in the :new-page:`Network Explorer values file <https://github.com/Flowmill/splunk-otel-network-explorer-chart/blob/master/values.yaml#L87>` to increase or decrease the number of shards per reducer stage.
 You can set between 1-32 shards.